James Dougherty (Medal of Honor)

-James Dougherty (November 16, 1839 – November 25, 1897) was a U.S. Marine in the 1871 Korean Campaign.
-He received the Medal of Honor for actions during the Korean Expedition, while serving as a private aboard USS Benicia.
+James Dougherty (November 16, 1839 – November 25, 1897) was a United States Marine who received the Medal of Honor for his actions in 1871 during the United States expedition to Korea, while serving as a private aboard USS Benicia.
 His Medal of Honor was issued on February 8, 1872, under General Order No. 169.
-Private Dougherty was one of fifteen United States sailors and Marines who received the Medal of Honor for this little known American military action.
+Private Dougherty was one of 15 United States sailors and Marines who received the Medal of Honor for this little known American military action.

-Dougherty enlisted in the Marine Corps from Philadelphia on 31 July 1869, and retired on 22 August 1893.
-He is buried in Cypress Hills National Cemetery, Section 6, Grave 12374.
+Dougherty enlisted in the Marine Corps at Philadelphia on July 31, 1869, and retired on August 22, 1893.
+Originally interred at the Brooklyn Naval Hospital Cemetery until 1926, he was reburied in Cypress Hills National Cemetery, Section 6, Grave 12374.

 Medal of Honor citation

 Rank and organization: Private, U.S. Marine Corps.
 Born.
 November 16, 1839, Langhash, Ireland.
 Accredited to: Pennsylvania.
 G.O.
 No.: 169, February 8, 1872.